natnguyen215/MATH187-HM-Final-Project/README.md

-# Optimal Degree Path Planning
+# MATH187-HM-Final-Project: An Optimal Course Plannar

 This repository contains a **class project** created in 2025 by Nathan Nguyen, Cole Plepel, and Joshua Zhong.
 It explores four-year course planning at Harvey Mudd College as a mixed-integer optimization problem.